 When you're ready, you can make an appointment online with your local MI driver's license branch office.
-The Michigan SOS recommends you arrive at least 1 hour before closing to ensure you have enough time to complete the knowledge test.
+The Michigan SOS recommends you arrive well before closing to ensure you have enough time to complete the knowledge test.

 For more information about applying for a MI learner's permit or driver's license, please visit the following pages: